piresdm/full-stack/README.md

-# Full-stack Web Development Course
+# Full Stack Web Development Course

 This repository has the projects I have been doing during the web development course I am taking.